 Due to the presence of the U.S. base for nearly one hundred years, Angeles not only prospered financially, it has also become the home to a large number of expatriates as many of the American military men took Filipino brides and chose to permanently settle in Angeles.
 During the years between 1898 and 1946 alone, more than 800,000 American / Filipino (Amerasian) children were born in the Philippines, adding yet another element to the diversity and richness of the Filipino culture.
 In subsequent years that number is estimated to have grown to well over two million.

 There are those who like to say that prostitution was another consequence of the U.S. bases' presence in the country but in reality prostitution is wide spread throughout the Philippines (not only adjacent to US military bases) and existed long before any American ever set foot in the country.
-Since the early days of the military base an entertainment, restaurant, hotel district has been steadily growing along Fields Ave and the surrounding area and helped drive the city's economy and fund its growth through taxation.
+Since the early days of the military base an entertainment, restaurant, and hotel district has been steadily growing along Fields Ave and the surrounding area and helped drive the city's economy and fund its growth through taxation.

 Mount Pinatubo Eruption and Angeles Today